stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 ---
 layout: post
-title: "Trent's Advice Mega Post on Tech Internships"
+title: "Advice Mega Post on Tech Internships"
 date: 2018-07-13 20:00:00 -0600
 categories: advice
 ---

-My internship this summer has been pretty nice (props to Amazon), so I thought I'd write the post that I wish had been out there for me to read when I was trying to get a job in the tech industry.
+Interning this summer has been pretty nice (props to Amazon), so I thought I'd write the post that I wish had been out there for me to read when I was trying to get a job in the tech industry.
 There's a lot I learned in the past year or so, #1 being that **this stuff is not intuitive at all**.
-If the statement "internship requires past internship experience" is as much of a surprise to you as it was to me, then, boy, do you have a lot to learn.
+For one thing, we live in a world where internships require past internship experience.
+You have a lot to learn.

+Gettig an offer is all about finding opportunities and taking advantage of them.
+Like anything else, it's a skill that needs to be learned.

 Some of this is what I've learned from reading other similar posts about internship help.
 I'll be taking what I actually found useful from those sources and aggregating them here, plus compounding it with what I saw firsthand.
 Essentially, this is an info dump of anything I think is useful to know.

-Gettig an offer is all about finding opportunities and taking advantage of them.
-Like anything else, it's a skill that needs to be learned.

 This advice is aimed at US undergrads in their sophomore or junior year of university who don't go to a target engineering school, or even one that's well-ranked (like mine).
 Sorry internationals, I don't share your struggles so I can't really provide any help.
 You could always just to go to Hong Kong like I did last summer (highly recommend).
 If you go to MIT or Stanford, you're pretty much set, and you've probably been groomed since you were young to know this stuff already.